rezahashemi/anonlink-entity-service/docs/designs/anonlink-upload-data-plan.md

     '{"Version":"2012-10-17","Statement":[{"Sid":"Stmt1","Effect":"Allow","Action":"s3:*","Resource":"arn:aws:s3:::*"}]}' \
     --role-arn arn:xxx:xxx:xxx:xxxx --role-session-name anything
 ```

+Alternatively use minio or boto3 to retrieve credentials.

 The backend will use the minio-py client library to retrieve the temporary credentials.